 When she noticed the overalls, the woman’s mouth curled up at the corners, hesitantly at first, but smile she did.
 The station attendant’s heart ached, as if from a fresh bruise.

-The blond woman did stand up, her hand tucked inside the attendant’s, but a chain that held her captive clinked – the chain links of good wifely behavior, of motherhood, of what-would-the-neighbors-think didn’t allow her anywhere near the door.
+The blond woman did stand up, her hand tucked inside the attendant’s, but a chain that held her captive clinked – the chain links of good wifely behaviour, of motherhood, of what-would-the-neighbours-think, didn’t allow her anywhere near the door.
 She sat down.